rust-lang/rfcs/text/0000-inline-asm.md

 The second operand is implicit, and must be the `eax` register, which we fill from the variable `b`.
 The lower 32 bits of the result are stored in `eax` from which we fill the variable `lo`.
 The higher 32 bits are stored in `edx` from which we fill the variable `hi`.

-Note that `lateout` must be used for `eax` here since we are specifying the same register as both an input and an output.

 ## Clobbered registers